 Are you struggling to pay your credit card debt?
-Perhaps, you’re considering a balance transfer credit card to help you pay off your debt faster?
+Perhaps, you are considering a balance transfer credit card to help you pay off your debt faster?

-So you may be tempted to transfer the balance on your credit cards to a no-interest balance transfer credit card.
+It may be tempting to transfer the balance on your credit cards to a no-interest balance transfer credit card.
+But should you?

 A balance transfer credit card allows you to consolidate all of your credit debt, from credit cards and loans, onto one low-interest card.
 Some balance transfer cards even have zero percent interest introductory offers up to 24 months.